panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 That's my preferred way to comment in JSX because I don't have to use the verbose syntax `{/* message prop requires a string */}`.

-JavaScript's `/* Comment */` also works if you have text split in multiple lines:
+JavaScript's `/* Comment */` also works if you have text split into multiple lines:

 ```jsx
 function MyComponent() {